Publish ROS 2 message to topic

 Topics are used for many-to-many communication.
 Multiple publishers can send messages to the same topic and multiple subscribers can receive them.

 Publisher and subscribers are decoupled through topics and can be created and destroyed in any order.
 A message can be published to a topic even if there are no active subscribers.

-This example shows how to publish and subscribe to topics in a ROS 2 network.
-It also shows how to:
+Besides how to publish and subscribe to topics in a ROS 2 network, this example also shows how to:

 Wait until a new message is received, or